-The Company has fulfilled its obligations with respect to the flow-through offering that was completed in March 2012.
-The obligations were fulfilled by December 31, 2013.
+The Company is committed to spending approximately \$24,438 associated with the flow-through offering that was completed in August 2014.
+The Company intends to fulfill all flow through commitments by December 31, 2015.

 Internal Control over Financial Reporting

 Management has established processes to provide them sufficient knowledge to support representations that they have exercised reasonable diligence that (i) the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it is made, as of the date of and for the periods presented by the audited financial statements, and (ii) the audited financial statements fairly present in all material respects the financial condition, results of operations and cash flow of the Company, as of the date of and for the periods presented.